kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     Query OK, 361 rows affected (0.71 sec)
     Records: 361  Duplicates: 0  Warnings: 0

 All of these experiments resulted in partition sizes which looked pretty similar: 2 or 3 empty partition tables, the rest filled quite satisfactorily.
 At first sight, there was not much difference.
 So truncating the md5 value by some sensible number should be the cure here.

+At least I have found a solution to the md5 partitioning problem.
+And that's good.

 To see where things get wrong, I issued the following:

     >UPDATE bak.tbl_md5 SET id = CONV(right(md5,15), 16, 10); SELECT MIN(id), MAX(id) FROM bak.tbl_md5;